-The principle of revenue recognition is a generally accepted accounting principle (GAAP) that outlines the specific conditions under which the revenue is recognized or is accounted for.
-Cash may be received at an earlier stage or at a later date after the goods and services have been delivered to the customer and the revenue gets recognized.
+The revenue recognition principle is a generally accepted accounting principle (GAAP) that outlines the specific conditions under which the revenue is recognized or accounted for.
+Cash may be received earlier or later after the goods and services have been delivered to the customer and the revenue is recognized.

 #1 – Accrued Principle of Revenue Recognition

 Under accrual accountingAccrual AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. , revenues need to be recorded in the same accounting period it has been earned, irrespective of the timings of the related cash flows from that transaction.